zulip/zulip-mobile/docs/howto/build-run.md

 ## Main steps

 (First, if using **macOS**: Upgrade to the latest version of the OS and then to the latest Xcode.
-In particular, Xcode versions before 9.0 are known to definitely not work.)
+In particular, Xcode versions before 9.0 are known to definitely not work.
+You'll also need the GNU coreutils package from Homebrew, installable via `brew install coreutils`.)

 (If using **Windows**: The step-by-step instructions below should work fine on Windows.
 Alternatively if you'd like a richer command-line